What to Pack for a Trip to Vietnam (in Any Season)

 Buy bottled water in Vietnam

-Bring a water bottle with a built-in filter like this one
+Bring a water bottle with a built-in filter

 If you do bring a filter, pack it in your carry on and keep them above freezing temperatures, otherwise they do not work correctly.